sammurira/library/README.md

-# library
+# A Basic library App

-Library App Ember Django
+Basic library app to explore Ember and Django